 Statistical analysis

 Characteristics of study participants were described using means and standard deviations (SD).
-Low-, medium- and high-impact counts were positively skewed and were log-transformed, medium- and high-impact physical activity counts included zeros and therefore a count of 1 was added to each study participant’s medium- and high-impact activity count to enable a log-transformation to be performed.
+Each low-, medium- and high-impact vertical impact count variables were positively skewed and were log-transformed, medium- and high-impact physical activity counts included zeros and therefore a count of 1 was added to each study participant’s medium- and high-impact activity count to enable a log-transformation to be performed.

-The three groups of physical activity impact were highly correlated and so to account for multi-collinearity residuals were derived for inclusion in regression models by adjusting: low-impact physical activity counts for medium- and high- impact counts; medium-impact physical activity counts for low- and high- impact counts; adjusted for medium, and low-impact physical activity counts.
+The three distinct physical activity vertical impact variables were highly correlated and so to account for multi-collinearity residuals were derived for inclusion in regression models by adjusting: low-impact physical activity counts for medium- and high- impact counts; medium-impact physical activity counts for low- and high- impact counts; adjusted for medium, and low-impact physical activity counts.

-Linear regression was used to examine the associations between individual pQCT and low-, medium- and high-impact activity counts, as assessed by accelerometery.
+Linear regression was used to examine the associations between individual pQCT (outcome) and each low-, medium- and high-impact vertical impact physical activity count (exposure) variables, as assessed by accelerometery.
 Men and women were pooled in these analyses as sex-interaction terms were not statistically significant.
 Given the close associations between BMI, physical activity, age, sex and bone, we have run both unadjusted linear regression models, and fully adjusted linear regression models, accounting for age at pQCT scan, sex, BMI and physical activity.
 Results are presented as β [95% confidence interval], with positive associations indicating that greater physical impact counts are associated with higher value of the bone parameters.

 All analyses were undertaken using Stata, release 14.0 (STATA Corp, College Station, TX, USA) [22].